With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 Cookie Window, Attribution & Tracking Basics

-Your 15-day window starts the moment someone taps your link.
+Your 15-day window starts the very second someone taps your link.

 If they buy anything from REI during that timeframe, you lock in the sale for their entire cart.

-Here’s where timing matters—REI uses last-click attribution (meaning whoever’s link gets clicked last before checkout earns the credit).
+But here’s where timing really matters for you vs your competitors, as REI uses last-click attribution (meaning whoever’s link gets clicked last before checkout earns the credit).

-It’s a hard pill to swallow from my early Commission Junction days: park links where eyeballs actually linger.
+It’s a hard pill to swallow from my early Commission Junction days, but I’ve learned to place links where eyeballs actually linger on your content.

-The Impact Network handles nearly-real-time tracking and blocks third-party pixels (no invisible code hijacking your referrals), so every publisher plays by the same rulebook.
+The Impact Network handles nearly-real-time tracking and also blocks third-party pixels (meaning no invisible code hijacking your referrals), so every publisher plays by the same rules.

 When and How You’ll Get Paid

-REI’s affiliate partnership has a payment cycle that moves at glacial speed—expect a 47-day delay from sale to funds.
+REI’s affiliate partnership has a payment cycle that moves at glacial speed unfortunately, so expect a lengthy delay from sale to actual funds.

 Each transaction goes through a 27-day hold, followed by a 20-day release.
-So, a January sale won’t show up until mid-March.
+For example; a January sale won’t show up until mid-March.

-The wait is often tougher than seeing the cash finally land.
+The wait is often tougher than seeing the cash finally land in your bank.

 You can receive money by direct deposit, PayPal, or paper checks in your Impact dashboard, depending on which minimum threshold you meet.